puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start.markdown

 ### 2. Install Puppet
 Next, you'll be installing and configuring your Puppet master and agents.

 Follow [these instructions](http://docs.puppetlabs.com/puppetserver/2.1/install_from_packages.html) to quickly install and configure your Puppet Server.

-Follow these instructions to quickly install a Puppet agent.
+Follow the instructions below to quickly install a Puppet agent.
 A computer running the Puppet agent is often referred to as an “agent node”.
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them to the local system.

 Instructions are available for [Windows](./install_windows.html) and [*nix](./install_linux.html) users.